 One would think the increase in cyber attacks would mean increased spending on IT security to protect big data, but that’s not always the case.
 Most experts agree that around 10 percent of a company’s IT budget should be spent on security, but the average is under 9 percent.
 Without the requisite resources, organizations will find it harder to protect their companies’ data.

 Solving these security problems would be possible even with limited resources if the right people for the job were on it, but many businesses are experiencing a big data skills gap.
 Too few people who are data experts and data scientists are on staff, making it that much more of a challenge to address security shortcomings.
 It has become difficult to find the right people with the right skills to handle the work, which only increases the severity of the problems.

 7. Data Brokers

 Even if a company goes to great lengths to protect big data, if they sell some of that data to third parties, risks could increase.
-Currently there are few laws that address brokered data, which certainly compounds the problem.
+Currently, there are few laws that address brokered data, which certainly compounds the problem.
 There are also few ways to make sure data brokers are held accountable for the data exchanged between parties, making it an even more challenging task to ensure all big data is protected.

-Based off of these concerns, it’s easy to see why so many organizations are worried about big data security.
+Based on these concerns, it’s easy to see why so many organizations are worried about big data security.
 With enough resources, skilled workers, a detailed big data strategy, and a commitment to customer privacy, many of these concerns can be directly addressed.
 If these problems are solved, businesses will be in a better position to truly take advantage of all that big data has to offer.

-Qubole is committed to offering enterprise grade security.
+Qubole is committed to offering enterprise-grade security.